Direction Matters: On the Implicit Bias of Stochastic Gradient Descent with Moderate Learning Rate: Main Results

-From Theorem~\ref{thm:sgd-opt-gd-subopt-informal} we conclude: (1) in the moderate learning rate regime, early stopped SGD finds a nearly optimal solution thanks to its particular directional bias.
-In contrast, early stopped GD can only find a suboptimal one; (2) in the small learning rate regime, however, SGD no longer admits the dedicated directional bias for moderate learning rate.
+Theorem~\ref{thm:sgd-opt-gd-subopt-informal} suggests that: \rebuttal{(1) in the moderate learning rate regime, there is a separation between the test error of SGD and that of GD.
+In detail, early stopped SGD finds a nearly optimal solution thanks to its particular directional bias.
+In contrast, early stopped GD can only find a suboptimal one;} and (2) in the small learning rate regime, however, SGD no longer admits the dedicated directional bias for moderate learning rate.
 Instead it behaves similarly as GD, and hence outputs suboptimal solutions when early stopping is adopted.

+\begin{rmk} In practice it is usually intractable and unnecessary to achieve the exact global minima of the training loss; instead we often \emph{early stop} the algorithm once obtaining a small enough training loss, i.e., reaching an $\alpha$-level set.
+In this spirit, Theorem~\ref{thm:sgd-opt-gd-subopt-informal} compares the generalization ability of SGD with moderate learning rate vs. GD/SGD with small learning rate within a level set. \end{rmk}

+\begin{rmk} \rebuttal{ We note the second conclusion in Theorem \ref{thm:sgd-opt-gd-subopt-informal} is also obtained by~\citet{nakkiran2020learning} for a different purpose.
+In specific, \citet{nakkiran2020learning} show the separation between the test error of GD with ``large'' and annealing learning rate, and test error of GD with small learning rate.
+However, the ``large'' learning rate for GD in their analysis is linear in the training sample size and is not practical as we have discussed in Remark \ref{rmk:gd-effective-lr}.
+In contrast, we show that under the practically used moderate learning rate, there is a separation between the generalization abilities of SGD and GD.
+To our knowledge, our work gives the first theoretical justification of the phenomenon that SGD outperforms GD when the learning rate is moderate. } \end{rmk}

-\paragraph{Experiment} Figure~\ref{fig:mnist} shows the generalization performance of a neural network trained by SGD and GD in both moderate and small learning rate regimes.
+\paragraph{Experiment} Figure~\ref{fig:mnist-generalization} shows the generalization performance of a neural network trained by SGD and GD in both moderate and small learning rate regimes.
+The setup details are included in Appendix \ref{sec:appendix-exps}.
 We can observe that (1) SGD with moderate learning rate generalizes the best, and (2) GD and SGD with small learning rate perform similarly, but both are worse than SGD with moderate learning rate.
 The empirical results suggest SGD with moderate learning has certain benign regularization effect.
 This is explained by the distinct directional bias for SGD with moderate learning rate shown in previous theorems.